team-arrow-racing/wurth-calypso-rs/README.md

 wurth-calypso = "0.1.0"
 ```

+You can also enable the optional `defmt` feature.

 ## Running the examples

 You can run one of the examples like this, remembering to substitute your own serial device instead of `/dev/ttyUSB0`.